Varanus (Varanus): Size

 True monitors gave rise to the largest known terrestrial squamates ever to exist.
 Most species are medium-sized among monitors, with adults measuring 1 to 2 m in length and rarely exceeding weights of 10 kg.
 In contrast, modern perenties can grow to lengths of 2 m and, although being exceptionally lean among large lizards, still exceeds weights of over 17 kg, easily making them the largest extant lizard in Oceania.
-Komodo dragons, doubtlessly the largest extant lizard, has their largest known specimen measuring 3.13 m in length and, with a full stomach of food, weighs an astounding 166 kg.
+Komodo dragons, doubtlessly the largest extant lizard, has their largest known specimen measuring 3.13 m in length and, with a full stomach of food, weighs 166 kg.
 Because Komodo monitors can eat up to 60% their own body weight, this weight record is considered invalid, while other specimens suggest a maximum weight range of 90 to 100 kg.
 This maximum size is surpassed by large snakes like the green anaconda (up to 97.5 kg in the wild) and the reticulated python (up to 150 kg in captivity), but considering that these exceptionally large specimens are reported at a much lower frequency, it is still arguable that the Komodo dragon is the largest extant squamate on Earth.
 Megalania, which went extinct in the Pleistocene around 50,000 years ago, measures over 5.5 m in length and weighs more than 575 kg according to estimates made by Wroe et al. in 2009, making it easily the largest terrestrial squamate ever.
 Among all the squamates, this size is only known to be surpassed by the semi-aquatic boids such as Titanoboa from the Paleocene and the fully aquatic mosasaurs such as Mosasaurus from the Maastrichtian.